justtcg/justtcg-js/README.md

   - `client.v1.sets.list({ game: 'Lorcana' })`
   - `client.v1.cards.getByIds(['card-id-1', 'card-id-2'])`

 For a full list of methods and parameters, please see our complete [API Documentation](https://justtcg.com/docs).
-(Note: Link is a placeholder).

 ## Contributing

 We welcome contributions\!
-Please see our [CONTRIBUTING.md](https://www.google.com/search?q=CONTRIBUTING.md) for details on how to get started.
+Please see our CONTRIBUTING.md for details on how to get started.

 ## License

-This SDK is licensed under the [MIT License](https://www.google.com/search?q=LICENSE).
+This SDK is licensed under the [MIT License](./LICENSE).